-Use this calculator to easily estimate how much soil (topsoil) in tons or tonnes, or volume (cu ft, cubic yards or cubic meters) you need for a given gardening project.
-Given bag size, it also calculates the number of bags of soil you will need.
+Use this soil calculator to easily estimate how much soil (topsoil) in tons or tonnes, or volume (cu ft, cubic yards or cubic meters) you need for a given gardening project.
+Given bag size, it also calculates the number of bags of soil (dirt) you will need.

 Calculating how much topsoil you need